 There are approximately 39 million blind people in the world.
 But did you know that more than half of them needn’t be blind?
 Their blindness is curable if they could only get the sight-saving surgery they need.
 Here at Focus, we want to raise awareness of world blindness.

 Using International Council of Ophthalmology data we have created this piece revealing the alarming number of patients there are to eye doctors around the globe.
 Amongst other health issues, from disease to famine, one very overlooked problem is that there is a lack of ophthalmologists.
-This combined with an aging population, lack of resource and funding has led to the staggering amount of people who suffer from vision loss.
+This combined with an ageing population, lack of resource and funding has led to the staggering amount of people who suffer from vision loss.

 Did you know in the UK there are 20,224 people for every eye doctor?
 That may initially seem shocking, but that is the tip of the iceberg when it comes to the rest of the world.
 The most startling figure we discovered belongs to Malawi, Africa, where there are 4.3 million patients for one doctor – this alone proves how much of an issue the lack of ophthalmologists globally is.